 A golden retriever is my first choice, as I have had personal experience with golden retrievers living with cats.

 Our golden retriever was calm, good-natured, and always hungry!
 She lived with four cats at one time – one of whom then had a litter of four kittens.
 None of this fazed her.
 She happily watched them play and even ushered one stray kitten back to its mother!

 If you choose a golden retriever, you will need to take some care when introducing it to your cat.
 It is essential to feed them apart, as goldens are inclined to assume all food is meant for them.

 2. Labrador Retriever

 Labrador Retrievers are lovely dogs.
 They are gentle and sweet-natured.
-Intelligent and relatively easy to train, a Labrador retriever will soon make itself at home with your family.
+Intelligent and relatively easy to train, a Labrador retriever will soon make it at home with your family.

 Your cat will be another family member for your dog to love.
-However, keep in mind that they are large dogs that need to exercise regularly like golden retrievers.
+However, remember that large dogs need to exercise regularly, like golden retrievers.